ComfiTech/camerapagerpolicy/Privacy Policy.md

 # Introduction Camera Pager:
 We respect your privacy and are committed to protecting any personal information you provide while using our application.
 This Privacy Policy explains what data we collect, how we use and store it, and whether third parties have access to it.

-# Data We Collect When using Camer Pager:
+# Data We Collect When using Camera Pager:
  ### We may collect the following types of data:

 1. Images: Photos that users capture or upload to generate PDFs.